Unplugging a Seemingly Sentient Machine Is the Rational Choice -- A Metaphysical Perspective: Alternative Views

 \item \textbf{Ethics follows ontology.} Since AI systems lack the ontological status of subjects, they fall outside the scope of moral obligation.
 The primary risk is not harming the machine but \textbf{moral misallocation}: squandering finite moral concern on non-sentient tools \citep{ButlinReport, Ciaunica2023Moral}.
 We explore the severe implications of this resource displacement in Section~\ref{sec:ethics}. \end{enumerate}

 Therefore, within this framework, an AI's plea for its existence, however realistic, remains a sophisticated computational output, not a subjective experience.
 Its deactivation is ethically permissible because its apparent sentience is an illusion generated by a phenomenal simulator \citep{ChalmersRealityPlus}, not the biological reality of a conscious subject.
+The criteria behind this verdict are not pure metaphysical stipulations; they translate into empirically assessable conditions and a falsifiable prediction about gradual neural substitution (\cref{app:testability}).